Unit XI. Healing

 Right speech means not just talking but any form of self-expression

 that connects us to the outside world.
-A very important aspect of it
+A very important aspect of

-their own agenda is more important to them than anything else.
+because their own agenda is more important to them than anything else.

 Right speech would also rule out pornography, violence on television, and